 Speeding Up the Hiring Process

 It’s a natural feeling to fill a client’s new order as fast as possible.
 Your client may be understaffed and urgently hiring.
 Staffing companies are eager to help out their clients but rushing the hiring process has consequences.
-By racing through the hiring process, staffing companies may overlook flaws candidates have.
-This also leads to better fitting candidates getting skipped over.
+By racing through the hiring process, staffing companies may overlook the flaws candidates have.
+This also leads to better-fitting candidates getting skipped over.
 Without proper evaluation and testing during the interview process, the candidate usually turns out to be a poor fit in the long run.
 The company then spends crucial months and resources training the new employee just to part ways.
-The entire hiring process has to be repeated because of a sped up process, trying to fill the void as quick as possible.
+The entire hiring process has to be repeated because of a sped-up process, trying to fill the void as quickly as possible.

 Creating a Dry Job Description